About Us: The Project

 In this task of restoration of Eslava’s music, the credit belongs in its entirety to my wife Becky.
 She has brought to this project not only her talent as a musician and composer, but also a sincere and special affection for the music of don Hilarión.
-All of the reconstructions included here are her work, prepared with great care and attention to detail and respect for the original music.
-The majority of the original scores she has worked from consist of digital images or generally low-quality copies of printed scores from Eslava’s time, which often contained errors, as well as a few handwritten manuscripts by the composer.
-This work is still far from complete; at this time, we have in our possession less than one third of the more than 100 compositions attributed to Eslava.
-Of these, about a dozen or so have already been edited.
-Suggestions and new contributions of scores will be, naturally, always welcome.
+With few exceptions, all of the re-edited scores included here are her work, prepared with great care and attention to detail and respect for the original music.
+Many of the originals consist of digital images with varying degrees of resolution or low-quality copies of contemporary printed scores, often containing errors, and hard-to-read manuscripts in the composer’s own hand or manuscript copies made by others.
+This ambitious project is still far from being completed, but in just over two years of work we have managed to assemble the most complete inventory to date of Eslava’s work, exceeding 400 compositions, of which almost two-thirds have been located and around one hundred have already been transcribed and published.
+Suggestions and new contributions, of course, are always welcome.

 I would like to also recognize in these notes my brother Carlos, a major instigator of, and collaborator on this endeavor.
 It is to him that I owe my special interest in maestro Eslava, and the many years of deep research into the person and the music of our ancestor, which has been a great source of information on the project.